Dialogue marketing

-To succeed, dialogue marketing requires that businesses understand their unique value and how it impacts consumers; identify their key customers and prospective customers; develop the appropriate messages and methods to engage them; implement a plan to reach out and connect with the right consumers, and to foster relationships with them.
+To succeed, dialogue marketing requires that businesses understand their unique value and how it impacts consumers, identify their key customers and prospective customers, develop the appropriate messages and methods to engage them, implement a plan to reach out and connect with the right consumers, and foster relationships with them.
 Measurement is a key component of dialogue marketing as it helps businesses track and measure their marketing and sales successes and failures and refine their strategy based on the feedback received.

 Comprising four essential stages, dialogue marketing integrates advertising, public relations and marketing into one strategy.
 Vendors include advertising agencies, marketing and branding companies, digital printers, data specialists, social media experts and loyalty and referral program designers.

 Combining traditional methods of advertising with technological advancements such as Web 2.0, social media, personalized microsites, variable data printing and blogs, marketers have found that dialogue marketing is both an efficient and effective means of spending their marketing dollars.
 In focusing marketing efforts on those individuals who are already open to engagement and creating opportunities for them to connect on their terms, businesses increase brand loyalty, referrals, cross-sales and repeat business.